Can Chlamydia Lay Dormant And Be Passed On?

 Sexually transmitted infections and diseases are spreading in record amounts lately.
 The Centers for Disease Control and Prevention recently estimated that there are currently 110 million cases of STIs in the United States alone.
 So we completely understand why people are saying “I don’t know where to get tested for STDs near me.”
 These stats are scary, and the whole process can seem overwhelming and nerve-wracking.
 The good news is that the whole process is not nearly as scary as you may think.
 In fact, you can now test at home and it only takes 5 minutes to complete.
 Now, isn’t your health and ease of mind worth a measly 5 minutes?

 A sexually transmitted infection (STI) doesn’t always strike immediately.
 Take chlamydia, for example.
-This is one of the most common STIs in the United States.
-In fact, the CDC* estimates that are roughly 2.86 million chlamydia infections each year.
+Chlamydia is one of the most common STIs in the United States.
+In fact, the CDC estimates that there are 2.86 million chlamydia infections each year.
 Considering that this STI is so rampant, we often receive questions about the incubation period for chlamydia.

-In this blog, let’s explore the common symptoms of chlamydia, learn a bit more about how this infection affects the body, and discuss the incubation period for this infection.
+In this article we will explore the common symptoms of chlamydia, learn a bit more about how chlamydia affects the body, and discuss the incubation period for it.

 What is Chlamydia?

 First things first, let’s take a closer look at the infection itself.
 After all, leaving a case of chlamydia untreated can lead to health complications.
 This STI is contracted from unprotected sexual activity with someone who is infected.
-By sexual activity, we are referring to vaginal, oral, or anal sex.
+Sexual activity here means vaginal, oral, or anal sex.

 Most people who have been infected don’t often realize that they are carrying chlamydia.
 Truthfully, this particular infection typically does not show any visible signs or symptoms at all.
 In situations when symptoms are experienced, we’ve listed the common signs to keep an eye out for.